Skip to main content

 Now that we understand simple boundary value problems for ordinary differential equations, we can turn to initial-boundary value problems for partial differential equations.
 We will see that a common method for studying these problems is to use the method of separation of variables.
 In this method the problem of solving partial differential equations is to separate the partial differential equation into several ordinary differential equations of which several are boundary value problems of the sort seen in this section.

-This page titled 2.3: Boundary Value Problems is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Russell Herman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: Boundary Value Problems is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Russell Herman via source content that was edited to the style and standards of the LibreTexts platform.